 Students must attend school on a designated Saturday.
 There will be a 2-hour and 4-hour punishment.
 Transportation will NOT be provided.
-Student must bring their Chromebook and work to do for the entire length of their punishment.
+The student must bring their Chromebook and work to do for the entire length of their punishment.